impravin22/Medical-info-extractor/DEVELOPMENT_REPORT.md

 - Parses medical records index for page references
 - Normalizes provider names to canonical forms
 - Distinguishes clinical encounters from administrative records
+- **Processes ALL 504 pages** for complete medical history coverage
-- Processes 50 pages for assessment coverage
+- Progress tracking every 10 pages for monitoring
+- Returns all unique events (no artificial limits)

 ## Development Challenges and Solutions